IanConery/mvp/_PRESS-RELEASE.md

 Gives indecisive people a random restaraunt within one mile of there location.

 ## Summary ##
 Have you ever felt lost and alone when it comes to the big decision of what do I eat?
 Well you are lost no more.
-What should I eat makes the hard decision for you.
+What should I eat makes the hard decisions for you.
 No longer do you have to waste precious time choosing a place to eat, you will simply be told what to do.
 Awesome right?

 ## Problem ##
 I can't decide on where/what I want to eat.

 ## Solution ##
-Makes the decision for you.
+What should I eat, makes that choice for you.

 ## Quote from You ##
 "After finding myself asking the same question everyday at lunchtime, I decided that something needed to be done" -Ian Conery founder of "What should I eat"